 This post brings me up to my final driving day.
-While it’s not the final day of my trip, it does signal that my “road trip” is nearing it’s end.
+While it’s not the last day of my trip, it does signal that my “road trip” is nearing its end.
 I put off writing it for a while, then I erased and rewrote it, now I am committed to finishing it.

 The weather was great when I left the parking lot of Preston Hotel.
-They had an 11am checkout time and I took advantage of almost every minute.
-I recognized some things from the trip west 3 weeks earlier.
+They had an 11 am checkout time, and I took advantage of almost every minute.
+I recognized some things along the highway from the trip west three weeks earlier.

 Lunch was planned for a stop at an entirely gluten-free restaurant in Knoxville.
 Benefit Your Life Gluten-Free Bakery & Cafe was a true delight!
 I was really hungry by the time I arrived.
 They had a full menu to choose from as well as a pastry case.
 I’m pretty sure the gal behind the counter sensed me being excited/overwhelmed.
 I decided to get the curried chicken salad sandwich on house-made bread for the meal.
 She offered to run a tab so that I could enjoy that before deciding on their confections.